hormoz-lab/CARLIN/README.md

 ## Statistical Significance of Alleles

-A main contribution of the CARLIN paper is to quantify the statistical significance of alleles (see Methods).
+A main contribution of the CARLIN paper (Cell, 2020) is to quantify the statistical significance of alleles (see Methods).
 Cas9 editing does not generate all alleles with equal probability - those with complex editing patterns are more rare.
 The more common alleles are more likely to coincidentally mark multiple progenitors, and are therefore less useful for lineage tracing.
 Alleles that should be rare but are abundant in a particular experiment are statistically significant.

 Statistical significance is determined by comparing the observed frequency of an allele in an experiment, with the expected frequency.
 The observed frequency is stored in `summary.allele_freqs`.
-The expected frequency distribution can be determined by using the allele bank, (stored in the `Bank` variable of `Bank.mat`), which is the same bank used in Figure 3 of the paper.
+The expected frequency distribution can be determined by using the allele bank, (stored in the `Bank` variable of `Bank_OriginalCARLIN.mat`), which is the same bank used in Figure 3 of (Cell, 2020).

 You can compute the two p-values described in Methods as shown: